Tomodachi Life: Promotion

-On April 10, 2014, Nintendo released a "Tomodachi Life Direct" to the official YouTube Channel, featuring the Mii characters of Nintendo's staff, such as Bill Trinen, Reggie Fils-Aimé, and Satoru Iwata, in the style of the game's "Mii News".
-The "Direct" goes into detail about Tomodachi Life and the idea of creating Mii characters of anyone.
+On April 10, 2014, Nintendo released a Tomodachi Life Direct to their YouTube channel, featuring the Mii characters of Nintendo's staff, such as Bill Trinen, Reggie Fils-Aimé, and Satoru Iwata, in the style of the game's "Mii News".
+The Direct goes into detail about Tomodachi Life and the idea of creating Mii characters of anyone.

-On the American Tomodachi Life website, certain Miis of famous celebrities were shown that could be added into the game with the QR Code's attached to them, such as Taylor Swift and Shaquille O'Neal, each including their own custom clothing.
+On the American Tomodachi Life website, certain Miis of celebrities were shown that could be added into the game with the QR codes attached to them, such as Christina Aguilera and Shaquille O'Neal, each including their own custom clothing.